pigeonsmaster/IDE-Extensions-Hunter/README.md

 ## Why use it

-IDE extensions can be trickier.
-Unlike browsers, most IDEs lack built-in network logging or isolation mechanisms for extensions, making forensic investigations even more challenging.
+IDE extensions can be trickier to investigate Unlike browsers, most IDEs lack built-in network logging or isolation mechanisms for extensions, making forensic investigations even more challenging.
 IDE Extension Hunter provides forensic-level visibility by analyzing IDE extensions for:

 - Hardcoded IPs, Webhooks & Exfiltration Patterns